PoisotLab/ms_networkary_classifiers/README.md

 \frac{tp\times tn - fn\times fp}{\sqrt{(tp+fp)\times (tp+fn)\times (tn+fp)\times (tn+fn)}} \,.
 $$

-Finally, $F_1$ is the harmonic mean of precision (the chance that a positive even was correctly classified) and sensitivity (the ability to correctly classify positive events), and is defined  as
+Finally, $F_1$ is the harmonic mean of precision (the chance that interaction was correctly detected as such) and sensitivity (the ability to correctly classify interactions), and is defined  as

 $$
 2\frac{tp}{2\times tp + fp + fn}\,.